RandyGaul/cute_framework/doc/protocol.md

 1. If the server is not in the list of IP addresses in the *connect token packet*, ignore the packet.
 2. If a client is already connected with the same IP address and port, ignore the packet.
 3. If a matching `client id` already connected, ignore the packet.
-4. Lookup in the *connect token cache* with the *connect token packet* `HMAC bytes` as the key.
+4. Lookup in the *connect token cache* with the *connect token packet* `signature` as the key.
 If it is in the cache this means the token was already used; ignore the packet.
-	* The *connect token cache* is a [set data structure](https://en.wikipedia.org/wiki/Set_(abstract_data_type)) where the `HMAC bytes` are used as the unique values.
+	* The *connect token cache* is a [set data structure](https://en.wikipedia.org/wiki/Set_(abstract_data_type)) where the `signature` of the *connect token packet* is used as the unique values for keys.
 It is recommended to use a rolling cache to automatically evict old connect token entries that will have likely already expired.
 5. If the server is full, respond with a *connection denied packet*.
 6. Setup an *encryption state* with the client, keyed by the client IP address and port.